Vorticity evolution in a rigid pipe of circular cross-section: Gradated flow regimes

 or possibly, by

-The water in the pipe now consists of multiple eddies of smaller scales which induce pronounced fluctuations in the flow.
+The water in the pipe now consists of multiple eddies of smaller scales, which induce pronounced fluctuations in the flow.
 In practice, Reynolds did not observe the vorticity field but the velocity field.
-In view of the induction effect of the Green functions, the velocity field must show a space-time intermittent character due to the localised vorticity patches by the interaction of the interwoven $\widetilde{\gamma}$ and the wall layer (cf. $\psi_b$).
-Reynolds referred the regions of the velocity induced by the vorticity concentrations as flashes (now commonly known as turbulent puffs and slugs).
+In view of the induction effect of the Green functions, the velocity field, must show a space-time intermittent character, due to the localised vorticity patches by the interaction of the interwoven $\widetilde{\gamma}$ and the wall layer (cf. $\psi_b$).
+He referred to the regions of the velocity induced by the vorticity concentrations as flashes (now commonly known as turbulent puffs and slugs).
 The whole flow field evolves into a structure which looks like a random motion.
-The Green functions is global and takes into account the downstream transitional or weakly turbulent flow state which in turn randomises the upstream localised vorticity slugs.
+The Green's functions take into account the downstream transitional or weakly turbulent flow states which in turn randomise the upstream localised vorticity slugs.
 At a higher $Re$, the number of smaller eddies grows rapidly so that the flow becomes

-The vorticity field must appear to be chaotic and irregular due to the strong interactions among the vorticity eddies.
-As $Re$ is increased further, numerous gradated eddies emanate out of the non-linearity and viscous dissipation intensifies.
+The vorticity field must appear to be chaotic and irregular, due to the strong interactions among the vorticity eddies.
+As $Re$ is increased further, numerous gradated eddies grow out of the non-linearity, and viscous dissipation intensifies.
 The randomness mechanism becomes marked and effective.
-The whole flow soon becomes chaotic as well as random as it contains a multitude of eddies in distinct scales.
+The whole flow soon becomes chaotic, as well as, random as it contains a multitude of eddies in distinct scales.
 Beyond this stage, the flow field develops into full turbulence.

 {\itshape Turbulence transition in pipe flow is an intrinsic, three-dimensional, non-linear process during the evolution.
-As the Reynolds number increases, the orderly streamlined structure of initial laminarity is successively modified by the proliferated eddies of progressively smaller size until the entire structure is dissolved into a composition of fluctuating shears.
+As the Reynolds number increases, the orderly streamlined structure of initial laminarity is successively modified by the proliferated eddies of progressively smaller size, until the entire structure is dissolved into a composition of fluctuating shears.
 Depending on given initial data, there exists a Re-number range in which the non-linearity first becomes conspicuous.
-The process of transition can be an abrupt event or develops intermittently over a large section of space-time.}
+The process of transition can be an abrupt event or can develop intermittently over a large section of space-time.}